The Road From Pyongyang to Wonsan (Part 2)

 After Masikryong, you pass immediately through the Mujigae Tunnel- at 4km the country’s longest.

-10km further down the road checkpoint and toll booth indicate that the motorway is coming to an end, and as the road flattens out as you roll into Wonsan city with the East Sea ahead of you.
+10km further down the road, a checkpoint and toll booth indicate that the motorway is coming to an end, and as the road flattens out you roll into Wonsan city with the East Sea ahead of you.